genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 Clicking on the data flow will take you to the Data Flow Editor where you can add source files and reference genomes.
 When you have chosen your files, click on "Run data flow" to go to the Data Flow Runner.
-If you don’t want to change any settings, you can click "Start initialization now".
-To tweak the parameters and settings of the apps, select "Delay initialization until later".
+If you do not want to change any settings, you can click "Start initialization now".
+To tweak the parameters and settings of the applications, select "Delay initialization until later".
-To change the settings, click on the name of the app in the data flow.
-This will take you to the app page, where you can select "Edit parameters" and introduce your changes.
+To change the settings, click on the name of the application in the data flow.
+This will take you to the application page, where you can select "Edit parameters" and introduce your changes.
 When you are done introducing your changes, go back to the data flow and initialize your computations.